Overloading and Default Parameters

 // 使用自定义配置

-On the surface, calling an overloaded function seems as simple as "writing a name and passing some arguments."
-But in reality, the compiler executes a very strict decision-making process behind the scenes—overload resolution.
-Whenever you call a function that has multiple overloaded versions, the compiler collects all candidate functions with matching names and evaluates them one by one: which one is the "best fit"?
-It is important to emphasize that the compiler does not understand your business semantics; it mechanically scores according to the language rules and selects the version with the highest match.
+On the surface, calling an overloaded function seems as simple as "writing the name and passing arguments."
+However, behind the scenes, the compiler executes a rigorous decision-making process known as overload resolution.
+Whenever we call a function that has multiple overloaded versions, the compiler gathers all candidate functions with matching names and evaluates them one by one to determine: which one is the "best fit"?
+It is important to emphasize that the compiler does not understand your business semantics; it mechanically scores candidates according to language rules to select the version with the highest match.

-In cases not involving templates, the compiler's criteria can be understood as a "matching priority chain" from strong to weak.
-At the very top is exact match—the types of the actual and formal arguments are completely identical; if an exact match cannot be found, it then considers promotion, such as char being promoted to int or float being promoted to double; further down is standard conversion, for example, int being converted to double; and only lastly does it consider user-defined type conversions.
-This order is crucial—as long as a viable match can be found at a certain level, the subsequent rules are completely ignored.
+When templates are not involved, we can understand the compiler's criteria as a "matching priority chain" ranging from strong to weak.
+At the top of the hierarchy is exact match—where the type of the argument exactly matches the type of the parameter.
+If an exact match cannot be found, the compiler considers promotion, such as char to int or float to double.
+Next comes standard conversion, for example, int to double.
+User-defined type conversions are considered last.
+This order is critical: once a viable match is found at a certain level, the rules in subsequent levels are completely ignored.

 void process(int x) { /* ... */ }

-A slightly more confusing situation is something like foo(3.14f).
-The type of 3.14f is float, and we do not have a float overload.
-At this point, the compiler compares two possible paths: float being promoted to double, and float being converted to int.
-The former is a standard promotion between floating-point types, which is considered more natural and safe; the latter involves truncation semantics and has a lower priority.
-Therefore, it will still call void foo(double).
-This also illustrates a fact: overload resolution is not "least-character-change matching," but "most-reasonable-type-path matching."
+A slightly more confusing case is process(5.0f).
+The type of 5.0f is float, and we don't have a process(float) overload.
+At this point, the compiler compares two possible paths: promoting float to double, or converting float to int.
+The former is a standard promotion between floating-point types and is considered more natural and safe; the latter involves truncation semantics and has lower priority.
+Therefore, process(double) is ultimately called.
+This illustrates a key fact: overload resolution is not "least character matching," but "most reasonable type path matching."

-The truly headache-inducing situations usually arise when the rules cannot determine a clear winner.
-For example, if both void bar(int, double) and void bar(double, int) exist, when you call bar(1, 2.0), the matching cost for both candidate functions is exactly the same—for the first version, one argument is an exact match and the other requires a standard conversion; for the second version, the situation is exactly symmetrical.
-The compiler will not try to guess your intent; it will directly determine that the call is ambiguous and terminate with a compilation error.
+The truly headache-inducing situations often arise when the rules cannot determine a winner.
+For example, if both func(int, double) and func(double, int) exist, calling func(5, 5) results in identical matching costs for both candidate functions—for the first version, one argument is an exact match and the other requires a standard conversion; for the second version, the situation is symmetric.
+The compiler won't try to guess your intent; it simply judges the call to be ambiguous and terminates with a compilation error.

-⚠️ Pitfall Warning Overload ambiguity is not always as obvious as the example above.
-When you define multiple overloaded versions and implicit conversion relationships exist between the parameters (such as int and double, float and int), ambiguity can pop up in unexpected places.
+intandlong, orfloatanddouble), ambiguity can pop up in unexpected places.
 The most reliable approach is: when designing interfaces, avoid distinguishing overloads solely by parameter order or subtle type differences.
-Once ambiguity occurs, write the types explicitly, or simply use different function names.
+If ambiguity arises, specify the types explicitly, or simply use different function names.

-Behind this lies a very important design philosophy in C++: as long as there are equally viable choices that cannot be compared in terms of superiority, the compiler would rather refuse to compile than make a decision for the programmer.
-This is also the underlying tone of C++'s strong type system—clarity always trumps convenience.
+This reflects a crucial design philosophy in C++: as long as there are equally viable choices that cannot be compared for superiority, the compiler would rather refuse to compile than make a decision for the programmer.
+This is also a fundamental characteristic of C++'s strong type system—clarity always trumps convenience.

 In real-world engineering, "the more parameters, the better" is not true for functions.
-Often, a function's parameters will always include a mix of different roles: core mandatory parameters that change with every call; high-frequency but almost constant configurations that take a fixed value in the vast majority of scenarios; and advanced options that are only adjusted in very rare scenarios.
-If callers are forced to write out every single parameter every time, the code is not only verbose but also quickly obscures the truly important information.
+Often, a function's parameters fall into a few categories: core required parameters that change with every call; high-frequency configurations that remain almost unchanged and take fixed values in the vast majority of scenarios; and advanced options that are adjusted only in rare cases.
+If forced to write out every parameter explicitly in every call, the code becomes not only verbose but also quickly obscures the truly important information.

 void configure_uart(int baudrate,